 The letter dated May 26, Col. Jones wrote: Did you get my letter from the North Pole.
 It was a very nice flight.
 I left last Monday and got back last Thurs-LACKLAND AIR FORCE day.
-We had a very nice air-
+We had a very nice airand Mrs. Deaton Moorhouse of Lubbock and the maternal grandparents are Mr. and Mrs. Mobley of Bomarton.

-GREAT GRANDSON FOR
+GREAT GRANDSON FOR THE CHAS.
+MOORHOUSES

-It is the first great grandson Mrs. David Moorhouse of Lub- vanced twirling. bock.
-Michael David call him 11:00 o'clock Sunday night, May Wednesdays.
-31, and he weighed 6 pounds and 4 ounces.
+It is the first great grandson | Besides the full band rehear- August 23.
+Mrs. David Moorhouse of Lub- vanced twirling.
+11:00 o'clock Sunday night, May Wednesdays.
+31, and he weighed 6 pounds and Paternal grandparents are Mr.